-One of the hardest parts of operating an addiction rehab centre is receiving phone calls from family and friends to admit a patients only to find that by suicide, motor vehicle accident, overdose or related accident has taken the life of the loved one, before we could get to help them.
+One of the hardest parts of operating an addiction rehab centre is receiving phone calls from family and friends to admit a patient only to find that by suicide, motor vehicle accident, overdose or related accident has taken the life of the loved one before we could get to help them.
 It is the sad and very unfortunate reality of these issues which is why it is so important to start working to deal with them.

 It’s never too late until it is too late.
 Glossing over this reality does not help the situation.
-So back to the real question, how do we “convince” an addict or alcoholic that it is time to get help, when they actively resist wanting to go into any rehab?
+So back to the real question, how do we “convince” someone that it is time to get help when they actively resist wanting to go into any rehab?

 Let’s understand the problem first.

 Sometimes families have dealt with these excuses for years and other times it’s a completely new revelation to them.
-In either event there is a person that needs help and there are the family that need to convince that person that they need help.
+In either event, there is a person that needs help and there is the family that needs to convince that person that they need help.

 The Addiction Defence